 Apple's next iPhone may ship with more powerful USB-C charger

-Apple may finally bundle a more powerful 18-Watt USB-C wall charger with its next generation iPhones due this fall, according a relatively unfamiliar source.
+Apple may finally bundle a more powerful 18-Watt USB-C wall charger with its next iPhone due this fall, according a relatively unfamiliar source.

 Citing sources directly within the supply chain, ChargerLab says it was able to glean new details and even alleged renderings of the European version of the iPhone charger.
 It'll reportedly support up to 18W of power, which means this charger could also potentially be included with next-generation iPads as well.